dinosore0/dinosore0/README.md

 </p>

 ### 💡 Daily Tip
-- **Today’s Tip:** The most delicious cocktails often have the highest alcohol content.
-Always pace yourself to preserve your dignity.
+- **Today’s Tip:** If you cannot unscrew the lid of a jar, try placing a rubber band around its circumference for extra grip.

 ## 🌟 Experiences (731 days)